Mahin493/A-shopping-cart-using-JS/README.md

-This is an a responsive  frontend design with a shopping cart using JS
+This is a responsive  frontend design with a shopping cart using JS